natewind/tengwar-yantaina/README.md

 # Tengwar Yantaina

-This is a modification of Tengwar Sindarin by Daniel Smith that utilizes OpenType substitutions to automate transcription in the [Classical Mode](https://at.boktypografen.se/teng_quenya.htm).
-Just apply the font to any Quenya text and see the magic!
+This is a modification of Tengwar Sindarin by Daniel Smith that includes an automatic transcriber for [Classical Mode](https://at.boktypografen.se/teng_quenya.htm), built on OpenType substitutions.
+Just apply the font to any Quenya text and observe the magic!

+Bug reports are welcome.

 **[Download](https://github.com/natewind/tengwar-yantaina/raw/master/yantaina.otf)**